BrewDog in Cowgate is one of the best bars in Old Town

 The Holyrood 9A serves up excellent burgers and a regular rotation of regional draft beers from Scottish craft brewers and internationally acclaimed exporters.
 The friendly bar staff are at your disposal to guide you from Williams Bros, Harviestoun and Stewart to the rotating guest ales, Thornbridge, The Kernel, Magic Rock, Krombacher and Mikkeller.
 Notable food choices include the venison burger with melted brie, red onions and tangy red berry chutney, and the Holyrood burger with beer mustard, sharp Hereford Hop cheese and sticky caramelised onion.

 Enjoy the authentic atmosphere at The Bow Bar | Courtesy of The Bow Bar

 Bow Bar is a real treat for Edinburgh drinkers with 230 malt whiskies, eight cask ales and a range of bottled beers on offer.
 The extensive selection is duly complemented by the friendly guidance of the bar staff, on hand to offer suggestions.
 Bow Bar is decked out in a wholly unpretentious, traditional pub style and with its location on Victoria Street, it’s easily placed to soak up the post-work crowds spilling into the Grassmarket.

-Waverley Bar is a quirky venue which charms locals with its fading gig posters, handle-bar pint glasses and cluttered, cobwebby interior.
+The Waverley Bar is a quirky venue that charms locals with its fading gig posters, handle-bar pint glasses and cluttered interior.
 Be warned that the bar selection is very limited – only three beers on tap (usually Guinness) and the spirits collection is somewhat old-fashioned.
 You don’t come to the Waverley for the drinks; you come for a pub with a truly original and palpable character.